30% off sitewide, plus 2 free Cloud Pillows with mattress purchase

 In most cases, the company will arrange for pickup and removal of the mattress.
 Returned mattresses are either recycled or donated to charity.
 While most companies offer a risk-free policy, some companies may charge a nominal restocking or return shipping fee.

 Purple offers a 100-night sleep trial, but asks that customers try the mattress for at least 21 nights to allow time for the body to adjust to the feel of the new mattress.
 In lieu of a refund, customers may also opt to exchange the mattress for another Purple model.

-Bear also offers 100-night sleep trial, with a mandatory 30-night break-in period.
+Bear offers a 120-night sleep trial with a 30-night break-in period required.
 Customers who wish to exchange the mattress for a different Bear model should first return the mattress, then order the new one.

 Mattress warranties are designed to protect consumers against manufacturing and workmanship defects.
 Warranty coverage should be included at no additional charge for original purchasers of a new mattress from an authorized dealer.

 The standard mattress warranty length is at least 10 years.
 During this time, the manufacturer will usually repair or replace the mattress at its discretion.
 Some warranties are prorated, meaning that after a given amount of time, customers will be partially responsible for the repair or replacement cost of a defective mattress.

 Most warranties cover visible indentations and splitting or cracking in the foam, as well as defects in the cover.
 To be valid for warranty coverage, most companies require that their mattress be used with a properly supportive foundation.
 Mattress warranties don’t usually cover comfort preferences, normal wear and tear, stains, improper care, or mattresses with other signs of abuse.
 Keep the law tags attached and take note of any other requirements in order not to void the warranty.